shelvaaathithyan/mental-health_frontend/README.md

-# Dr. Emma
+# Neptune

-Dr. Emma is an AI-assisted mental health companion that combines CBT/DBT style prompts with voice input/output.
+Neptune is an AI-assisted mental health companion that combines CBT/DBT style prompts with voice input/output.
 The Flutter app listens to the user, sends conversation history to Google Gemini, and replies with natural speech.

 ## Prerequisites